01 of 20

 After: In Good Hearth

-By creating a type of box out of dimensional lumber, she and her husband were able to raise the hearth.
-This not only covers up those unwanted black hearth tiles, it gives the hearth greater prominence.
-Ledgestone veneer tiles cover the face of the fireplace.Continue to 15 of 20 below.
+By creating a type of box out of dimensional lumber, Sonya from At Home With The Barkers, and her husband were able to raise the hearth.
+This not only covers up those unwanted black hearth tiles, but it also gives the hearth greater prominence.
+Ledgestone veneer tiles cover the face of their fireplace.Continue to 15 of 20 below.

 15 of 20